 The Senedd and Elections Act will change the law on disqualification from being a Member of the Assembly.

-The Bill will provide clarity for potential candidates about their eligibility to stand for election.
+The Act will provide clarity for potential candidates about their eligibility to stand for election.
 It will adjust the point at which most disqualifications take effect.
 This will enable more people to stand without having first to resign their jobs; instead they would need to resign only if elected.

-Following amendments, the Bill now disqualifies local authority councillors from being an Assembly Member.
+The Act also disqualifies local authority councillors from being an Assembly Member.

 Financing and Accountability of the Electoral Commission

 The Senedd and Elections Act provides for the Senedd to be responsible for the accountability and financing of the Electoral Commission for devolved elections.

 The Electoral Commission is the independent body which oversees elections and regulates political finance in the UK.